asluchych/tetris/README.md

+# Tetris
-# A simple Tetris clone made with Pygame
+A simple Tetris clone made with Pygame